jxleilani/employee-tracker/README.md

 # Employee Management System
 This employee management system is a command line application that allows the user to manage employees, roles, and departments.
+The user can view employees by selecting specific departments or roles.
+The application also allows the user to update department names, role titles, as well as employee records.
+Users are also able to delete employees, roles, and departments.
+See [Usage](#usage) for more information.

 ![Command Line Interface](https://jxleilani.github.io/employee-tracker/assets/commandline1.png)
 ![Command Line Interface](https://jxleilani.github.io/employee-tracker/assets/commandline2.png)